50 Proven Ways to Boost Testosterone Levels Naturally

-For centuries, it has been used as a powerful aphrodisiac in Chinese medicine and due to its high levels of the compound called icariin, it might actually work to increase testosterone levels too.
+For centuries, it has been used as a powerful aphrodisiac in Chinese medicine and due to its high levels of the compound called icariin, which is known for its erection boosting qualities, but it might actually work to increase testosterone levels too.

 Here’s a quote from one of my older articles:

-This rat study found out that at the dose of 80mg/kg icariin is able to triple testosterone levels, without changing the levels of gonadotropins (LH and FSH).
-The researchers claim that icariin acts as a testosterone mimetic in the body, and doesn’t stimulate the hypothalamus-pituiary-testicles axis like many other herbal T boosters do.
+One rat study found out that at the dose of 80mg/kg icariin is able to triple testosterone levels, without changing the levels of gonadotropins (LH and FSH).
+The researchers claim that icariin acts as a testosterone mimetic in the body, and doesn’t stimulate the hypothalamus-pituitary-testicles axis like many other herbal T boosters do220.

-In few animal studies, icariin has suppressed the levels of the stress hormone; cortisol (study, study).
+In a few animal studies, icariin has suppressed the levels of the stress hormone; cortisol221,222.
 As you might already know, elevated cortisol levels will suppress testosterone synthesis, due to the facts that elevated production of cortisol “robs” the cholesterol needed for testosterone synthesis, and high cortisol directly suppresses testosterone production inside the gonads.

-Icariin is also very potent nitric oxide (NO) booster (study, study).
+Icariin is also very potent nitric oxide (NO) booster.
 Increased NO production will relax blood vessels and increase blood flow, and this might be one of the reasons why HGW is primarily considered to be an aphrodisiac (libido booster).

 Mucuna pruriens (velvet bean) is an Indian herb commonly consumed in their herbal medicine; Ayurveda, as an aphrodisiac.
 M. pruriens has been widely studied in Western medicine and it is currently used in many medications to relieve the effects of Parkinson’s disease.

-One of the claims that you will almost instantly stumble upon in the internet, is that mucuna supplementation would be able increase testicular size, and due to its possible effect in boosting testosterone production, this claim might actually hold some water.
+One of the claims that you will almost instantly stumble upon on the internet is that mucuna supplementation would be able to increase testicular size, and due to its possible effect in boosting testosterone production, this claim might actually hold some water.

-The reason why mucuna would work to boost the big T, is that its chock-full of a compound called L-Dopa (levadopa), which is a precursor to the hormone/neurotransmitter; dopamine.
+The reason why mucuna would work to boost the big T is that its chock-full of a compound called L-Dopa (levodopa), which is a precursor to the hormone/neurotransmitter; dopamine.
 Since increased dopamine secretion is linked to increased testosterone production, one could easily imagine that M. pruriens could stimulate T-production.

 According to a bunch of studies, this seems to happen in subjects who consume the herb:

 Another human study followed, where 75 healthy and 75 infertile men, were given 5 grams of ground up Mucuna Pruriens for 90 consecutive days.
 The results showed that testosterone levels increased significantly (38% in infertile men and 27% in healthy men).
 Luteinizing hormone (LH) also increased (41% in infertile males and by 23% in healthy males).
-And prolactin decreased (-32% in infertile group and -19% in healthy group).
-Similar results were seen in this study, where Mucuna increased testosterone levels by 38% in infertile men (this study had no healthy men as subjects though).
+And prolactin decreased (-32% in the infertile group and -19% in healthy group)224.
+Similar results were seen in a human study where Mucuna increased testosterone levels by 38% in infertile men 225.